-Bend Portland Pendleton
+Bend Portland Pendleton Coos Bay

-Medford Corvallis Salem
+Medford Corvallis Salem Newport

-Eugene The Dalles Vancouver
+Eugene The Dalles Vancouver Tillamook

 - 1a.
-When a contractor takes current employees to a project that is located more than 59 miles from the City Hall of the Reference City that is closest to the contractor's place of business, Zone Pay is to be paid for the distance between the City Hall of the identified Reference City and the project site, per the following: - Zone A 60-79 miles additional \$3.00 hourly premium above the base rate of all classification as listed in Schedule "A". - Zone B 80-99 miles additional \$5.00 hourly premium above the base rate of all classifications as listed in Schedule "A" - Zone C -100 or more miles additional \$10.00 hourly premium above the base rate of all classifications as listed in Schedule "A" - 1b.
+When a contractor takes current Employees to a project that is located more than 59 miles from the City Hall of the Reference City that is closest to the contractor's place of business, Zone Pay is to be paid for the distance between the City Hall of the identified Reference City and the project site, per the following: - Zone A 60-79 miles additional \$3.00 hourly premium above the base rate of all classifications as listed in Schedule "A". - Zone B 80-99 miles additional \$5.00 hourly premium above the base rate of all classifications as listed in Schedule "A". - Zone C -100 or more miles additional \$10.00 hourly premium above the base rate of all classifications as listed in Schedule "A". - 1b.
 NOTE: All miles are to be determined on the basis of road miles using the normal route (shortest time best road), from the City Hall of the Reference City closest to the contractor's place of business and the project. - 2a.
-When a contractor hires additional personnel for a project, Zone Pay is to be paid for the distance between the Reference City that is closest to the project site and the project site, per the following: - Zone A 60-79 miles additional \$3.00 hourly premium above the base rate of all classification as listed in Schedule "A". - Zone B 80-99 miles additional \$5.00 hourly premium above the base rate of all classifications as listed in Schedule "A" - Zone C 100 or more miles additional \$10.00 hourly premium above the base rate of all classifications as listed in Schedule "A"
+When a contractor hires additional personnel for a project, Zone Pay is to be paid for the distance between the Reference City that is closest to the project site and the project site, per the following: - Zone A 60-79 miles additional \$3.00 hourly premium above the base rate of all classifications as listed in Schedule "A". - Zone B 80-99 miles additional \$5.00 hourly premium above the base rate of all classifications as listed in Schedule "A" - Zone C 100 or more miles additional\$10.00 hourly premium above the base rate of all classifications as listed in Schedule "A" - 2b.
+NOTE: All miles are to be determined on the basis of road miles using the normal route (shortest time best road), from the City Hall of the Reference City closest to the project to the project site.

-- 2b.
-NOTE: All miles are to be determined on the basis of road miles using the normal route (shortest time best road), from the City Hall of the Reference City closest to the project to the project site. - 3.
-If the employer provides transportation, housing, food, or other compensation that meets or exceeds the travel pay requirement, hourly premiums shall be waived.
-The employer will provide proof of expenses for premiums waived at the request of the Union. - 4.
-All related jobs or projects (such as a crusher's location) shall, for the purpose of determining the proper pay zone rates, be considered as a part of the prime job, with the exception of jetties which for the purpose of this Agreement, will have separate locations and may, therefore, have a different pay zone for the quarry and jetty sites. - B. The Employer agrees to pay toll fees on bridges and ferries provided the employees shall furnish proof of payment for same. - C. Provided the employees furnish proof of payment receipts for the same, the Employer agrees to pay parking as follows:
+- 3. If the Employer provides transportation, housing, food, or other compensation that meets or exceeds the travel pay requirement, hourly premiums shall be waived.
+The Employer will provide proof of expenses for premiums waived at the request of the Union. - 4.
+All related jobs or projects (such as a crusher's location) shall, for the purpose of determining the proper pay zone rates, be considered as a part of the prime job, with the exception of jetties which for the purpose of this Agreement, will have separate locations and may, therefore, have a different pay zone for the quarry and jetty sites. - B. The Employer agrees to pay toll fees on bridges and ferries provided the Employees shall furnish proof of payment for same. - C. Provided the Employees furnish proof of payment for the same, the Employer agrees to pay parking as follows:

 Up to \$18.00 per day.
-Employer is only obligated to reimburse the amount shown on proof of payment provided by the employee within ten (10) days of submission of receipt.
-If the Employer provides adequate parking at no charge to the employee, then the Employer is not obligated to pay the parking reimbursement fee.
+Employer is obligated to reimburse the amount shown on proof of payment provided by the Employee within ten (10) days of submission of receipt.
+If the Employer provides adequate parking at no charge to the Employee, then the Employer is not obligated to pay the parking reimbursement fee.
 If the Employer provides legal transportation from a free parking area, then no parking money will be paid.
-At the employee's request, the Employer shall reimburse for public transportation in lieu of paid parking up to \$18.00 per day.
+At the Employee's request, the Employee is required to submit proof of payment to Employer within ten (10) days of parking or public transportation expense is incurred, if the Employee submits proof of payment to Employee submits proof of payment to Employee submits proof of payment to Employee is not eligible for reimbursement by Employer.

-END of Exhibit "A"
+End of EXHIBIT "A"